dkriegner/xrayutilities/doc/source/index.rst

 Building and installing the library and python package
 ------------------------------------------------------

+The build of the C library as well as of the material properties database is performed using the meson-python build backend.
-Although the *setup.py* script can be called manually its recommended to always use pip to install *xrayutilities*, which can be done by executing
+The build should be trigger via pip, which from the source directory can be done by executing

 .. code-block:: bash